 On the surface, this is great news for existing homeowners (who can argue with extra equity?).
-But if you also factor in mortgage interest rates rising to their highest levels in two decades before gradually dropping the past few months, and you’re a homeowner stretched for space, this also means purchasing a new home may be out of the question.
+But if you also factor in high mortgage interest rates refusing to budge, and you’re a homeowner stretched for space, this also means purchasing a new home may be out of the question.
+Frankly, it's not a great time to buy or sell a home.

-While current listing prices can push upgrading to a new home out of reach (consider: the median listing price of a home in Eugene is about $500,000, rocketing to $800,000 in Bend), it opens the doors to upgrading in place with a home equity line of credit (HELOC).
+While current prices can push upgrading to a new home out of reach (despite the cooling, the median sales price is still over $700,000 in Bend and close to $500,000 in Eugene), it opens the doors to upgrading in place with a home equity line of credit (HELOC).
 Simply put, a HELOC lets you borrow against the value of your home at a favorable rate.

-“This is a great time to take advantage of home values with a low-interest rate HELOC,” said Cheryl Cauthon, Branch Manager of SELCO Community Credit Union’s Old Mill and West Bend branches.
+“It continues to be a great time to take advantage of home values with a HELOC,” said Cheryl Cauthon, Branch Manager of SELCO Community Credit Union’s Old Mill and West Bend branches.
 “Whether you have a fixer-upper or could use an extra room to call your own, making use of your added equity can bring the advantages of a new home to you.”

 And you won’t have to pack a single box.